+TRADING ACCOUNT

-TRADING ACCOUNT FOR THE YEAR ENDING.....
+FOR THE YEAR ENDING.....

-To Opening Stock of Finished Goods

-By Sales less Returns

-To Cost of Production of finished goods transferred

-By Closing Stock of Finished goods

-from Manufacturing Account

-By Gross Loss transferred to Profit and Loss A/c

-To Purchases of Finished Goods less Returns

-To Carriage Charges on goods purchased

-To Gross Profit transferred to Profit and Loss A/c
+Dr. Cr.
+To Opening Stock of Finished Goods ₹ By Sales less Returns ₹ To Cost of Production of finished goods transferred from Manufacturing Account By Closing Stock of Finished goods By Gross Loss transferred to Profit and Loss A/c To Purchases of Finished Goods less Returns To Carriage Charges on goods purchased To Gross Profit transferred to Profit and Loss A/c